Explore the website for the Atlantic World Forum Kickoff Symposium: Creating Digital Scholarly Dialogues About Atlantic World Cultural Histories.

 Atlantic World Forum explores how digital technology can enhance the collaborative dimensions of the scholarly roundtable across national boundaries.
 Traditionally appearing in print as a set of essays in dialogue with each other on a shared topic, the roundtable is a good candidate for digital innovation.
 AWF harnesses the interactive and multimedia dimensions of the digital domain to foster international dialogues on circum-Atlantic cultural history among scholars from different countries.
 Partnering with a larger French-Brazilian-led project, we assemble a group of five to seven scholars from various countries for each forum, which focuses on a particular theme.
-Two distinct forums are published per year.
-Topics range from music, food, cultural diplomacy, migrations, ports, literacy, sports, to, as with our opening roundtable, conceptual approaches to the Atlantic World itself, including comparisons of the literatures on the transatlantic, circum-Atlantic, cis-Atlantic, and trans-oceanic; on the diasporic; on the Black Atlantic; on the Lusophone, Hispanophone, Francophone and Anglophone worlds, imperialism, colonialism, postcolonialism, the act of decolonizing, material culture, symbolic exchange, linguistic approaches, and the history of capitalism; and on the Global South in relation to the Atlantic World.
+One to two distinct forums are published per year.
+Topics range from music, food, cultural diplomacy, migrations, ports, literacy, sports, to, as with our opening roundtable, conceptual approaches to the Atlantic World itself, including comparisons of the rich range of literatures on the transatlantic, circum-Atlantic, cis-Atlantic, and trans-oceanic; on the diasporic; on the Black Atlantic; on the Lusophone, Hispanophone, Francophone, or Anglophone worlds; on imperialism, colonialism, postcolonialism, and acts of decolonizing; on material culture, symbolic exchange, linguistic approaches, and the history of capitalism; and on the Global South in relation to the Atlantic World.

 Each roundtable culminates in a set of multimedia essays, based on original research, by the participating individual scholars.
-Along the way, the digital platform enables numerous opportunities for collaboration among the participating scholars and other invited commenters: the sharing of primary sources and empirical data, testing of interpretations, raising and clarifying of questions, drafting of essays, development of bibliographies, exchange of reviews of the existing scholarly literature, periodic video conference meetings, “micro-publications” of findings, post-publication comments and further exchanges, podcasts and videocasts to disseminate findings more robustly, and the development of digital components to essays in collaboration with students in computer science and the digital liberal arts (visualizations, mapping, network analysis, tagging, and text-mining of evidence and arguments).
-This online work becomes part of the final roundtable alongside the essays, presenting the process of collaboration that led up to the final forum as part of its scholarly contribution.
+Along the way, the digital platform enables numerous opportunities for collaboration among the participating scholars and other invited commenters: the sharing of primary sources and empirical data, testing of interpretations, raising and clarifying of questions, drafting of essays, development of bibliographies, exchange of reviews of the existing scholarly literature, periodic video conference meetings, “micro-publications” of findings, post-publication comments and further exchanges, podcasts and videocasts to disseminate findings more robustly, and the designing of digital components (visualizations, mapping, network analysis, tagging, and text-mining of evidence and arguments) for the essays.